-Labled as Douglas County's most wanted fugitive, Charles Leon Parker was arrested last week in Madison County, FL, after eluding authorities for 29 years.
+Labled as Douglas County's most wanted fugitive, in Madison County, FL, after eluding authorities for 29 years.

 His victim, Kimberly Lovell, is now a 42-year-old woman living with her husband Chris in Temple, reports the Douglas County Sentinel.
 "She was a smiling little typical Douglas County girl when Parker married Kimberly’s mother in 1979.
 She was just 9 and her sister 6.
 But it didn’t take long for Kimberly and her sister to see the kind of man that had come into their lives," reads the Sentinel.

 In the Sentinel article, "Lovell recalls a time in her life when she actually prayed for the end of time to stop the abuse that she lived with – abuse that she says her stepfather Charles Leon Parker Sr. exposed her to for almost two years."